 |Tap/faucet-mounted||$25 – $75 initial||Most convenient at tap filters, small, and easy to use and replace filters.
 Easily swap between filtered and non-filtered water.||It slows the flow of water and cannot be used on all taps.|

 |Countertop||$60 – $350 initial||Filter’s large amounts of water without plumbing modification.
 Less likely to clog than a jug or tap-mounted filters.||Clutters countertops and cannot be used on all taps.|

 Other options include refillable lead-reducing pitchers, fridge water filtration options, and individually filtered water bottles.
 So, there’s no excuse not to filter!

 The next time you’re thirsty, make the right choice for the planet, make the sustainable choice and choose tap.

-And, equally as important as choosing tap, make the right choice for you, your health and your tastebuds and make sure it’s filtered tap!
+As crucial as choosing a tap, make the right choice for you, your health and your tastebuds, and make sure it’s filtered tap!

 For water filter installation, the professional plumbers from Gold Coast Plumbing Company can help you there.
 Aside from installation, we can help you choose high quality water filters from reputable manufacturers.
 Our team can also do repairs and plumbing maintenance.
 And we can help you too in installing a Reverse Osmosis Water Filter, the most effective way to get contaminants out of your water.